lubianat/ann_sprint/manuscript.md

 Does Entity Identification, Entity typing

-## Applicability of the sciSpacy tool
+## Applicability of the scispacy tool

 The input for the software backend are abstracts of scientific articles that are loaded from Europe PMC using the Europe PMC API.
 We then use sci Spacy to detect entities in the abstract.
-Sci Spacy annotates those entities with their ID in the Unified Medical Language System (UMLS).
+Sci Spacy annotates those entities with their ID in the [Unified Medical Language System](https://www.nlm.nih.gov/research/umls/index.html) (UMLS) [@doi:10.1093/nar/gkh061].

 Notably, 26 thousand items in Wikidata have an UMLS ID, which allows to link the items that were detected by sciSpacy to be connected to Wikidata.
 We pinpoint a couple challenges: